 Ripple uses split yellow peas for our milk.
 Peas are best grown in cold weather climates that have a lot of natural rainfall, so they need little or no irrigation.
 Ripple’s peas are sourced from the U.S. Midwest and Canada.
 100% of our peas are grown in North America.

+At this time, Ripple products are not certified organic due to our peas.
 Peas are grown in the US in the Great Plains and Upper Midwest.
 It is important to consider the soil and climate conditions in the regions where peas are farmed to assess the benefits and trade-offs of organic vs. conventional farming.